Index For This Page

 June 6, 1969

-Fate-Root-Heath Company began manufacturing a line of industrial heavy-lift tricks.
+Fate-Root-Heath Company began manufacturing a line of industrial heavy-lift trucks.

 November 30, 1977

-Plymouth Locomotive Works, Inc., was shown in a newspaper advertisement as a subidiary of Banner Industries, Inc.
+Plymouth Locomotive Works, Inc., was shown in a newspaper advertisement as a subsidiary of Banner Industries, Inc.

 May 29, 1986